YanLuong/MechaCar_Statistical_Analysis/README.md

 ***Is the slope of the linear model considered to be zero?
 Why or why not?***

 The slope of the linear model is not considered to be zero.
 The reason for this is because the model shows that there is a significant relationship between MPG and the variables.
 This means that a significant proportion of variance can be attributed to MPG.
+If the slope of the linear model was zero then the r-value would show no significance.

 ***Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?***